Meet the voice cast of The Snail and the Whale

 Rob Brydon performs the Whale

 Who’s the Whale?
-Described as “a humpback whale, immensely long, Who sang to the snail a wonderful song,” the Whale arrives one evening to supply the Snail a visit around the globe.
+Described as “a humpback whale, immensely long, Who sang to the snail a wonderful song,” the Whale arrives one evening to supply the Snail a visit world wide.

 What else has Rob Brydon been in?
-You may also spot Rob Brydon this Christmas as Bryn West within the sitcom Gavin & Stacey, which is again for a festive particular.
-His different performing and presenting credit embrace The Journey, Marion & Geoff, Supernova, The Keith Barret Present, Would I Mislead You?, and Rob Brydon’s Yearly Retentive.
+You may additionally spot Rob Brydon this Christmas as Bryn West within the sitcom Gavin & Stacey, which is again for a festive particular.
+His different appearing and presenting credit embody The Journey, Marion & Geoff, Supernova, The Keith Barret Present, Would I Mislead You?, and Rob Brydon’s Yearly Retentive.

 Brydon can also be a prolific voice actor for kids’s animations, starring in such options as The Freeway Rat, Zog, Early Man, Room on the Broom, Stick Man, Revolting Rhymes and The Gruffalo.

-Who’s the Trainer?
-She teaches on the college within the bay, close to the place the Whale (spoiler alert!) will get stranded on the seashore.
+Who’s the Instructor?
+She teaches on the faculty within the bay, close to the place the Whale (spoiler alert!) will get stranded on the seashore.
 The Snail performs a go to to her classroom to hunt assist.

 What else has Cariad Lloyd been in?
 The actress and comic performed Megan in Peep Present, and has appeared in I Need My Spouse Again, Lee and Dean, Homicide in Successville, and Crims – in addition to panel exhibits like QI.